Pension and insurance indemnities

 • a lifetime or fixed-term pension is paid, or

-Under the pension contract, the pension is paid until the death of the pensioner, after that no further payments will be made to the successors.
-Under the insurance contract, the pension is paid until the death of the policyholder, after that no further payments will be made to the successors.
+Under the pension contract, pension is paid until the death of the pensioner or, in the case of fixed-term pension, until the term, and after that, no further payments will be made to the successors.
+Under the insurance contract, pension is paid until the death of the policyholder, and after that, no further payments will be made to the successors.

 Specificity

-In case a person had entered into a pension contract or insurance contract with a guarantee period and dies during the guarantee period, the beneficiary specified in the contract shall be provided with:
+In case a person had entered into a pension contract or insurance contract with a guarantee period and dies during the guarantee period, the beneficiary specified in the contract will be made:

-• payments which continue until the end of the gurantee period, or
+• payments which continue until the end of the guarantee period, or

 • a one-time disbursement.

-In the event of the death of the policyholder before the start of pension payments, it is possible that the beneficiary shall be paid the accumulated reserve from the insurance contract.
+In the event of the death of the policyholder before the start of pension payments, it is possible that the beneficiary will be paid the accumulated reserve from the insurance contract.

-In case the successor has joined a mandatory funded pension or receives a mandatory funded pension himself/herself, the successor has the right:
+In case the successor has joined mandatory funded pension or receives mandatory funded pension himself/herself, the successor has the right:

 • to transfer the inherited fund units to his/her pension account, or

-• to withdraw the fund units in money (a one-time disbursement shall be made), or
+• to withdraw the fund units in money (a one-time disbursement will be made), or

-• to transfer part to his/her pension account and part to withdraw in money.
+• to transfer a part to his/her pension account and to withdraw a part in money.

 The successor has the right: